 As the dead supporter lay in a pool of blood, campaign aides swarmed though the crowd with non-disclosure agreements for all witnesses to sign.
 The President shambled back inside “the beast” and was driven to an awaiting helicopter that took him to his nearby golf resort.

 News of the shooting quickly overwhelmed social media.
 Opinion was divided along partisan lines.
 The opposition party condemned the shooting and called for the President’s arrest.
 The President immediately tweeted that he had done nothing wrong.
 “The shooting was perfect.”
 During a break at the impeachment hearings on capitol hill, reporters solicited reaction from members of the President’s party.
 “Democracy is a messy business,” said the senator from South Carolina, while rushing for the nearest exit.
 “Another promise kept by our President,” tweeted a senator from Texas.
 “All presidents have done this.
-Get over it,” opined the President’s Chief of Staff.
+Get over it,” opined the head of the RNC.
 “It’s troubling if it’s true,” offered a Senator from Utah.
 “This is a nothing burger,” said the President’s son.
 The White House miscommunication director floated the idea of similar events in the future. “ Let’s see if this lifts our poll numbers,” said the rinsed out spokesblonde.
 “If not, we’ll spin it as a suicide.”

 The stock market remained flat at the end of the trading day.
 An iPhone update was rumored.